-If the archaeological report has identified the existence of, or potential for, cultural or tribal cultural resources within the project site, the following measure must be applied:
+If the archaeological report has identified the existence of, or potential for, cultural or tribal cultural resources within the project site, the following measure must be applied.
+The language may be modified as necessary to address project site specific characteristics.
+The directives of this measures are as follows: